ibm-cloud-docs/activity-tracker/export_api.md

 3. Define the search query.

-    To get more informatiomn on how to search, see [Searching Your Logs](https://docs.logdna.com/docs/search){: external}.
+    To get more information on how to search, see [Searching Your Logs](https://docs.logdna.com/docs/search){: external}.

     Refine the query until you can only see the events that you want to export.
     {: tip}